LaboratoireMecaniqueLille/crappy/DESCRIPTION.rst

     represent them as a line between 2 blocks.
 They send data from one to another, and can be customized with condition to modify the data or control when to send it.
 You can for instance apply a filter to your data.

+To write a test sequence :

+  - Declare the needed sensors, actuators and technicals with the arguments you need.

+  - Declare the needed blocks, using as argument the previous sensors, actuators and technicals.

+  - Declare the needed links with the associated conditions.

+  - Link blocks to other blocks, by attributing them inputs and outputs of links.

+  - Start all the blocks (see the Examples for correct synthax).

+  -

 Examples